Extremist was released from New Zealand jail despite fears

 Police twice confronted him but he kept on posting.
 In 2017, they arrested him at Auckland Airport.
 He was headed for Syria, authorities say, presumably to join the Islamic State insurgency.
 Police searches found he had a hunting knife and some banned propaganda material, and he was later released on bail.
 In 2018, he bought another knife, and police found two Islamic State videos.

-The man spent the next three years in jail after pleading guilty to various crimes and for breaching bail.
-On new charges in May, a jury found the man guilty on two counts of possessing objectionable videos, both of which showed Islamic State group imagery, including the group’s flag and a man in a black balaclava holding a semi-automatic weapon.
+He spent the next three years in jail after pleading guilty to various crimes and for breaching bail.
+On new charges in May, a jury found Samsudeen guilty on two counts of possessing objectionable videos, both of which showed Islamic State group imagery, including the group’s flag and a man in a black balaclava holding a semi-automatic weapon.

 However, the videos didn’t show violent murders like some Islamic State videos and weren’t classified as the worst kind of illicit material.
 High Court Judge Sally Fitzgerald described the contents as religious hymns sung in Arabic.
 She said the videos described obtaining martyrdom on the battlefield by being killed for God’s cause.

-A court report warned the man had the motivation and means to commit violent acts in the community and posed a high risk.
+A court report warned Samsudeen had the motivation and means to commit violent acts in the community and posed a high risk.
 It described him as harboring extreme attitudes, living an isolated lifestyle, and having a sense of entitlement.

-But the judge decided to release the man, sentencing him to a year’s supervision at an Auckland mosque, where a leader had confirmed his willingness to help and support the man on his release.
+But the judge decided to release him, sentencing him to a year’s supervision at an Auckland mosque, where a leader had confirmed his willingness to help and support Samsudeen on his release.

-The judge said she rejected arguments the man had simply stumbled on the videos and was trying to improve his Arabic.
+The judge said she rejected arguments Samsudeen had simply stumbled on the videos and was trying to improve his Arabic.
 She said an aggravating factor was that he was on bail for earlier, similar offenses and had tried to delete his internet browser history.

 Fitzgerald noted the extreme concerns of police, saying she didn’t know if they were right, but “I sincerely hope they are not.”

-The judge also banned the man from owning any devices that could access the internet, unless approved in writing by a probation officer, and ordered that he provide access to any social media accounts he held.
+The judge also banned Samsudeen from owning any devices that could access the internet, unless approved in writing by a probation officer, and ordered that he provide access to any social media accounts he held.

 “I am of the view that the risk of you reoffending in a similar way to the charges upon which you were convicted remains high,” the judge concluded.
 “Your rehabilitation is accordingly key.”

-At about 2:40 p.m. the man began shouting “Allahu akbar” — meaning “God is great” — and started stabbing random shoppers, sending people running and screaming, unleashing an attack that shocked a nation.
+At about 2:40 p.m. he began shouting “Allahu akbar” — meaning “God is great” — and started stabbing random shoppers, sending people running and screaming, unleashing an attack that shocked a nation.

 Comments